 "PILLARS OF FROST"

-Exploration in No Man's Sky will take the player not just onto the hard crust of new worlds – some lusciously verdant, others barren and as good as lifeless – but also beneath oceans and into subterranean cave networks.
-"Pillars of Frost" is a three-minute drone that sounds like a cathedral organ played backwards, filtered through the Great Atari ST in the Sky and dumped into a deep freezer the size of eight International Space Stations.
-This is the real cold, the biting chill; but this is also a piece of awe and that "w" word again, wonder.
-This is finding some remarkable place below the surface of an ice-crusted planet, a place where once a race not so unlike our own perhaps carried out rituals; or simply lived, sheltered from the hostile conditions above.
-I'm seeing huge structures, ornate designs, remnants of what was; but everything's dead, now.
+Exploration in No Man's Sky will take the player not just onto the hard crust of new worlds—some lusciously verdant, others barren and as good as lifeless—but also beneath oceans and into subterranean cave networks.
+"Pillars of Frost" is a three-minute drone that sounds like a cathedral organ played backward, filtered through the Great Atari ST in the Sky and dumped into a deep freezer the size of eight International Space Stations.
+This is the real cold, the biting chill, but this is also a piece of awe and that "w" word again, wonder.
+This is finding some remarkable place below the surface of an ice-crusted planet, a place where once a race not so unlike our own perhaps carried out rituals, or simply lived, sheltered from the hostile conditions above.
+I'm seeing huge structures, ornate designs, remnants of what was, but everything's dead, now.